Ares-Developers/Ares-docs/ui-features/commandlinearguments.rst

     mods that do not include their own video.
 :-LOG: Turns :file:`debug.log` file writing on initially.
 See :doc:`Internal Errors/Debugging </ui-features/internalerrorsdebugging>`.
+:-LOG-CSF: Outputs all CSF labels that cannot be found in the language files into :file:`debug.log`.
+Each label is written only once, and prefixed with :value:`[CSFLoader]`.
 :-STRICT: Throws an Internal Error on game load if a not-necessarily-critical error is detected.
 For example, when you set a flag to a non-empty value that cannot be parsed.